https://www.deakin.edu.au/__data/assets/image/0011/2147267/23929_950x475.jpg

 'Our courses are designed to build a student’s strengths in understanding the fundamentals of the changing media and communications landscape, providing valuable insights into current and future industry trends and practices, both locally and globally.

-'They are taught by staff who are expert and experienced in the field, and we combine theory with practice by asking students to apply what they learn to tasks that mirror the kinds of activities they would perform in a real-world work context.'
+'They are taught by staff who are experts and experienced in the field, and we combine theory with practice by asking students to apply what they learn to tasks that mirror the kinds of activities they would perform in a real-world work context.'

-Assoc.
-Prof. Demetrious says the courses draw students from a wide range of backgrounds, including professionals with industry experience, Bachelor degree graduates, international students and mature-age students.
+Assoc Prof Demetrious says the courses draw students from a wide range of backgrounds, including professionals with industry experience, bachelor degree graduates, international students and mature-age students.

 In the workplace